 This block is simple.
 It just might be better to stay where you are, than to be somewhere that perhaps, might be worse, and since you are not there, you just cannot know.

 This block can only be overcome when the fear of staying forever where you are, is bigger than the fear of exploring unknown territory.
-Only then, will you move forward.
-It really is a simple mathematical equation.
-Each day, you can measure where you are by asking yourself, ‘What percentage me is afraid of moving forward?‘ When the answer is less than 50%, you will MOVE!
+Only then will you move forward?
+It is a simple mathematical equation.
+Each day, you can measure where you are by asking yourself, “What percentage of me is afraid of moving forward?”
+When the answer is less than 50%, you will MOVE!

 4. Fear of losing one’s identity.

-We actually don’t even know the detailed ingredients of our identity, until we begin to want to heal.
+We don’t even know the detailed ingredients of our identity until we begin to want to heal.
 The experience we have, is that if those things we don’t even like about ourselves change, then, who will we be?
-This is really a scary question.
+This is a scary question.
 Because being something we are not happy with, is better than being nothing at all!

 This fear is one that can only be overcome through your determined movement forward.
 Each time a movement forward happens, and you still exist, it becomes less frightening and easier to master.